lapalme/gophipy/README.md

     * `addLexicon-dme.js` : load *big* lexicon `lexicon-dme.json` and make some local modifications
     * `amr-verb.css` : CSS for the generated web pages
     * `amr-verb.js`  : javascript for use in the generated web pages
-    * `jsRealB.min.js` : minifyed jsRealB that generates from the SSurfR
+    * `jsRealB.min.js` : minified jsRealB that generates from the SSurfR
     * `lexicon-dme.js` : *big* lexicon in JSON format
     * `realize.js`     : load the dme lexicon and realize the expression saved as string in the `syntR` global variable